HILDE BRAET - Artist

 resembles the solidified faces of the Japanese Noh theater.

-with theater than with painting.
-Even if one wants make a
+associated with theater than with painting.
+Even if one wants

-picture vivid, the photo continues to look like a primitive
+make a picture vivid, the photo continues to look like a

-theater, a Tableau Vivant, the portrayal of the
+primitive theater, a Tableau Vivant, the portrayal of

-motionless and made-up facies granted to the dead.
-Araki is
+the motionless and made-up facies granted to the dead.
+Araki

-photos.
-This will affect the interpretation of "From Tokyo
+bondage photos.
+This will affect the interpretation of "From

-Comedy".
-The key refers to an (absent) lock, to be locked up.
+Tokyo Comedy".
+The key refers to an (absent) lock, to be

-Yet Araki claims that he does not want to dominate the woman.
-He
+locked up.
+Yet Araki claims that he does not want to dominate

 The